Mrs Sarah Smallwood, Faculty Leader

 Miss Kathryn Woods, Teacher of Mathematics

-At the end of their mathematical education in High Tunstall College of Science, each student will be able:
+At the end of their mathematical education at High Tunstall College of Science, each student will be able:

 - To perform basic numeracy skills